June 25, 2018

 Jesus notices that power had gone out from him, which is a curious way for Mark to put it.
 Lots of people were touching Jesus and jostling him at the time.
-Apparently none of them was tapping any divine power, however.
-That’s why the disciples are rather incredulous when Jesus asks, “Who touched me?”
+Apparently none of them was tapping any divine power, however. why the disciples are rather incredulous when Jesus asks, “Who touched me?”
 If you’ve ever been in a crowded elevator making room for still more people who want to get into the car, you know what this is like.
 Everybody is touching somebody as you all shuffle sideways and back to let someone in or out.
 In that situation it would seem odd to say, “Who touched me?”

 However, that question would make sense even in an over-crowded elevator in case you felt that someone was making a grab for the wallet in your back pocket or in case you had reason to believe someone was molesting you sexually.
 When you sense something beyond a typical jostle in the crowd, you ask about it.
 In Mark 5 it’s the same for Jesus: someone had touched him with a purpose and that differentiated that touch from the general press of humanity that they were all enduring.
 So he asks about it.
 In 2008 I got to shake Barack Obama’s hand at a campaign event.
 Like others on the rope line, I had my hand extended but just as Obama got to me, he bent down to shake a little girl’s hand who was standing in front of me.
 Next thing I knew, my hand was right on top of the crown of Senator Obama’s head.
 I have a great picture of the glare a Secret Service agent gave me!
 Ordinary touching of the candidate’s hands drew no attention but this different (and unintended) touch got an agent’s attention!
-(The Senator didn’t seem to notice, however!)
-In any event, some touches are different than others.
+Some touches are different than others.
 So also in Mark 5.

 The woman in question is mortified.
 And I am using that word “mortified” deliberately.
 She is literally scared to death.
 You see, she didn’t belong in that crowd to begin with.
 She, too, had been forced to jostle with lots of folks as she jockeyed for position.
 What those other people didn’t know, however, was that according to Jewish law, every person who came into contact with this woman had been made ceremonially unclean.
 When I was young, the nature of her illness would have been described delicately by my mother as “a female problem.”
-Back when I was a kid, that was code for “Inquire no further.”
+Back when I was a kid that was code for “Inquire no further.”

 This woman had a “female problem” and according to ancient law, it made her an outcast.
 For the good of all, she needed to remain far away from other people because so long as her problem persisted, she carried the contagion of unholiness.
-Touch this woman or be touched by her, and you couldn’t go to God’s Temple for a week.
-In other words, if it becomes known that she was putting the community at risk, she could be stoned to death.
+Touch this woman or be touched by her, and you couldn’t go to God’s Temple for a week. n other words, if it becomes known that she was putting the community at risk, she could be stoned to death.
 She’s been socially dead for a dozen years now and although people might feel bad about that, there wasn’t anything they could do about it.
 But if she could not quietly accept her socially mortified status, the community would have no choice but to remove her forcibly before she did more damage.